 Educational:

-To cultivate a caring attitude, respect for the traditions of the Bashkir culture, for the Bashkir folklore, costume, national pride in their people, their cultural heritage.
+To cultivate a caring attitude, respect for the traditions of Bashkir culture, Bashkir folklore, costume, national pride in one’s people, their cultural heritage.

-Formation of the spiritual and moral personality of the child by means of folk art, based on the traditional values of national culture.
+Formation of the child’s spiritual and moral personality through the means of folk art, based on the traditional values of national culture.

-To form the ability to find beauty in folk art.
+To develop the ability to find beauty in folk art.

 Content and direction of educational activities

-The program is designed for the study of folklore by children from 12 to 14 years old.
-The implementation of the program is designed for 2 years, the training includes the study of the following sections:
+The program is intended for the study of folklore by children from 12 to 14 years old.
+The implementation of the program is designed for 2 years, training includes the study of the following sections:

-The simplest children's poems, ditties, counting rhymes are the basis of the "rhythmic mood" from which each lesson begins, as well as the basis of "finger games" that develop the child's freedom of movement, imaginative thinking, memory, attention and speech.
-This includes fairy tales, jokes, riddles.
+The simplest children's poems, ditties, counting rhymes form the basis of the “rhythmic mood” with which each lesson begins, as well as the basis of “finger games”, which develop the child’s freedom of movement, imaginative thinking, memory, attention and speech.
+This includes fairy tales, jokes, and riddles.

-Develops an ear for music, a singing voice, the ability to move, perform simple dance movements.
+Develops an ear for music, a singing voice, the ability to move, and perform simple dance movements.

 Ethnographic information.

-They have great educational and educational value.
-These are conversations about the traditional life of the people and its historical changes, holidays, the importance of arts and crafts in the life.
+They have great educational and educational significance.
+These are conversations about the traditional life of the people and its historical changes, holidays, and the importance of decorative and applied arts in life.
 Excursions to the local history museum.

 Games

-It is an essential component of raising our children.
+This is the most important component in raising our children.
 This section includes music, sports and drama games.

-Along with folk holidays, this is the most powerful means for the child to feel himself in the culture in which he is immersed in the classroom.
-Playing out the simplest scenes, children get the opportunity to try themselves in various roles.
+Along with folk holidays, this is the most powerful way for a child to feel like he is in the culture in which he is immersed in classes.
+By acting out the simplest scenes, children get the opportunity to try themselves in various roles.

 Holidays

 This is the brightest collective part of folklore, in which many areas of folklore creativity of the people find their application.
-Here it is supposed to get acquainted with calendar holidays, including the preparation and holding of such holidays as "Nardugan", "Nauruz", "Sumbulya", "Crow's porridge".
+Here it is assumed that you will become familiar with calendar holidays, including the preparation and holding of such holidays as “Nardugan”, “Nauruz”, “Sumbulya”, “Crow Porridge”.

 Forms of conducting classes